-Once admitted, Transition School students take courses in English Lit & Comp, History, Biology and Precalculus that are fast-paced, in-depth and accelerated.
-Students also participate in Health & Wellness and a college-preparatory course called UREADY.
+Transition School students take courses in English Literature & Composition, History, Biology and Precalculus.
+These courses are in-depth and accelerated.
+Students also participate in Health & Wellness and Community.

 The curriculum of Transition School has been developed with several related goals in mind.
 First and foremost, the Robinson Center prepares TS students to be successful undergraduate students at the University of Washington.
 This requires not only providing a curriculum rich in content, but one that addresses the scholarly skills students will need to make the most of their University experience.
 The TS curriculum is not intended to replace the standard high school curriculum, nor does it bear much resemblance to Advanced Placement (AP) or International Baccalaureate (IB) coursework.
 The focus is to prepare TS students to be strong scholars at the University.
 Coursework is shaped around these key ingredients to college scholarship: